mozilla-l10n/localizer-documentation/tools/pontoon/resources.md

 ### Stand-alone Machinery

-Pontoon machinery is available also as a stand-alone webpage.
-To access the standalone machinery, navigate to the projects or teams page by selecting `All` or `Current` from the main toolbar.
-Read how to navigate the main toolbar in the [user interface](ui.md#main-toolbar) documentation.
+Pontoon machinery is also available as a [stand-alone webpage](https://pontoon.mozilla.org/machinery/).
+To access the page, use the `Machinery` link available in the Profile menu, or the `Machinery` tab in the upper navigation displayed in some pages (e.g. *Teams page* or *Projects page*).

-From the projects or teams page, use the navigation bar to select machinery.
-This will take you to the [Machinery page](https://pontoon.mozilla.org/machinery/).

 To use the machinery, select the target locale from the dropdown menu to the right of the searchbar.
 Then input the English source string into the searchbar and press enter.
 This will display all matching machinery entries.
 Information is organized exactly as in the translation workspace.